Reminiscence: Chapel Lane, Moscow; 08:42:23 P.M.:

 it Isabel.
 I really LOVE you!’

-in streaks of dampness, curling around the corners of those hazy beautiful amber eyes.
-Then, all of a sudden – with
+streaks of dampness, curling around the corners of those hazy beautiful amber eyes.
+Then, all of a sudden – with the

-the two of us standing a hand's-length apart, the soft sobs reaching me on the chilling breeze mingled with her
+two of us standing a hand's-length apart, the soft sobs reaching me on the chilling breeze mingled with her pleasant

-pleasant scents, and Moscow dark and sleeping - and all the world stopped in between us, lightning played on the
+scents, and Moscow dark and sleeping - and all the world stopped in between us, lightning played on the periphery of

 slowly against my chest, taking relief from each rise and fall of her breath; I closed my eyes and whispered her name